 I find my compositions are like children.
 Some are favored, others are ‘accepted’.
 Some grow quickly, effortlessly, with enthusiasm and creative richness.
 Occasionally a piece requires struggle, sweat and tears, rework, rethink, reject.
 It is a joy to return to a composition after not seeing it for a long time, to be surprised that “I wrote that”!
 However, I rank myself as amateur and student, with plenty to learn in all facets of creating something for others to perform.

 The “Pseudo-Ragtime Piano Cycle” is a perfect example of both compositional natures.
 They were the very first works done using computer-based MIDI playback and standard notation.
 All but one (of the 12 key cycle) were finished the first half of 1990.
-The last piece in G-flat hopefully will be completed before 2017 arrives.
+The last piece in G-flat had to wait until 2017 for completion.

 I cringe at the recollection that those pseudo-rags were created on a computer NOT running Windows, using an expensive but full-featured software called “Music Printer Plus”.
-MPP was ahead of its time, and somehow I saved up $495 to buy it.
+MPP stood apart from the handful of other music software packages of the day insofar as it was notation-based – and, as I recall, had no facility for piano-roll or non-notation note entry.
 Since then, writing music has happened in starts and stops – sometimes with 3-7 months hiatus.

 There were many happy, positive things happening in my life while “Gigue for Piano and Small Orchestra” was being written, in 2005.
 As I recall, that piece took all of a week to finish – something that typically does not happen in so few days.
 When I listen to it now, the optimism and joy of that period comes back to me with great warmth.